erikw/tmux-powerline/README.md

 # Intro
-tmux-powerline is a tmux <a title="tmux plugin manager" href="https://github.com/tmux-plugins/tpm">tpm</a> plugin that gives you a slick and hackable powerline status bar consisting of segments.
+tmux-powerline is a tmux <a title="Tmux Plugin Manager" href="https://github.com/tmux-plugins/tpm">tpm</a> plugin that gives you a slick and hackable powerline status bar consisting of segments.
 It's easily extensible with custom segments and themes.
 The plugin itself is implemented purely in bash thus minimizing system requirements.
 However you can make segments in any language you want (with a shell wrapper).

 Some examples of segments available that you can add to your tmux status bar are:
 * LAN & WAN IP addresses